drbean/edit/tsailin/2019APBR_english_proofing.md

 Data collection
 ---------------

-This study would provide the investigation on the configuration of innovation practices in OEM, ODM, OBM models as well as the examination of the reconfiguration of contract manufacturers in business model transition.
-We employ a large-scale survey in the industries of Taiwan conducted by the Ministry of Science and Technology, Taiwanese Industrial Innovation Survey (TIS), as like the Community Innovation Survey (CIS) in Europe.
-On the data collection, we collected the data from the second survey in 2004-2006 (TIS2) and the third survey in 2007-2010 (TIS3) (Wu 2009, 2013).
-After removing the respondents from non-manufacturing firms, there are 3,944 valid questionnaires in TIS2 and 3,838 ones in TIS3.
-Moreover, 1,319 manufacturing firms have listed the surveys both in TIS2 and TIS3.
-Furthermore, we identified the business models of the firms, and there are 427 OEM firms, 543 ODM firms, 562 OBM firms in TIS2.
-There are 699 OEM firms, 816 ODM firms, 1,223 OBM firms in TIS3.
+The aim of this study is to investigate the configuration of innovation practices in firms following the OEM, ODM, OBM models as well as examine their reconfiguration by contract manufacturers undertaking business model transitions.
+We employ the Taiwanese
+Industrial Innovation Survey (TIS), a large-scale survey of the industries of Taiwan conducted by the Ministry of Science and Technology which is similar to the Community Innovation Survey (CIS) in Europe.
+Collecting data, we collated responses in the second survey in 2004-2006 (TIS2) and the third survey in 2007-2010 (TIS3) (Wu 2009, 2013).
+After removing responses from non-manufacturing firms, there remained 3,944 valid questionnaires in TIS2 and 3,838 in TIS3.
+Moreover, 1,319 manufacturing firms were listed in both the TIS2 and TIS3 surveys.
+Furthermore, we identified the business models of the firms.
+There were 427 OEM firms, 543 ODM firms, and 562 OBM firms in TIS2.
+There were 699 OEM firms, 816 ODM firms, and 1,223 OBM firms in TIS3.

 Variables compilation
 ---------------------